wences-sanchez/Knowledge-Base/pages/Ansible%3A From Basics to Guru.md

+title:: Ansible: From Basics to Guru

 # ANSIBLE: FROM BASICS TO GURU

 #tags #O'Reilly #Ansible
 # Module 1: Getting Started
 ## Lesson 1: Preparing your Managed Infrastructure

 What is Ansible (generally)? #flashcard
 - Ansible is a configuration management tool
 - It is used  to manage configuration on a pre-deployed infrastructure
 - It's a DevOps tool

   #flashcard
   What is the control node?

   ---
   Where the Ansible software is installed

   ---
 - The control node needs Ansible installed
 - The manages nodes need SSH, a user account, privilege escalation (be careful with SSH keys).
 - DNS or /etc/hosts are generic solutions that provide hostname to IP address resolving
 - Ansible also needs an inventory:
 	- To identify managed hosts
 	- To define host groups to be used by Ansible
 ### Understanding Ad-hoc Commands

 * With _command_ we can run any shell command in Ansible
 ### 1.7 Configuring Linux Managed Hosts with Ad-hoc Commands
 ### 1.9 Understanding ansible.cfg

 * You can put the settings in ansible.cfg instead of the playbooks or CLI